 With the introduction of Skype in 2003, we had the first opportunity to connect face-to-face with applicants around the world from our own offices.
 We quickly learned, however, that connections were not always reliable, which led to things like blurry faces and robot-like voices.
 Over time, improvements such as GoToMeeting and WebEx came along.

 Next, came the pre-recorded interviews.
-YouTube video submissions were replaced by options like Kira Talent and Active Interview.
-They both made it possible to do a short-answer interview with a bank of randomized questions.
-This has helped a number of programs do a pre-screening before inviting applicants to a full-fledged, time-consuming, real-time interview.
+YouTube video submissions were replaced by options, such as Kira Talent, making it possible to do a short-answer interview with a bank of randomized questions.
+This has helped many programs do a pre-screening before inviting applicants to a full-fledged, time-consuming, real-time interview.

-Some programs have opted for the pre-recorded interview to count as the official interview since they can glean the information they need to make a decision from the answers to the randomized questions.
-Of particular interest in these new screening interviews is the ability to evaluate language skills.
-According to the same 2015 GMAC report, language abilities for international candidates weighs as much as 50 percent of the decision of most admissions offices.
+Some programs have opted for the pre-recorded interview to count as the official interview since they can glean enough of the information they need to make a decision from the answers to the randomized questions.
+Of particular interest, in these new screening interviews, is the ability to evaluate language skills.
+According to the 2015 GMAC Applications Trends Survey Report, language abilities for international candidates weighs as much as 50 percent of the decision of most admissions offices.